Why is RemoteBox restricted to certain versions of VirtualBox?

 if you use an incompatible version.

-I run an old version of VirtualBox, what version of RemoteBox do I need?
+I use an older version of VirtualBox, what version of RemoteBox do I need?

 You can download older versions of RemoteBox, but they are not supported.
 Bug fixes and updates are applied only to the latest version.
 You can also see which versions of VirtualBox are